wakeful-answer/vigilant-journey/docs/Concerts.md

   desc:
     - 'Hive will be the locus of intersection for a variety of different hives, a site for exchange between independent bands and initiatives, a venue featuring performances by a number independent artists who work within the confines of the familiar yet are in continual pursuit of the new.'
 -
-  title: 'CLUB NIGHT: BISTRACK CONCERT'
+  title: 'CLUB NIGHT: VISTRAX CONCERT'
-  class: bistrack-concert
+  class: vistrax-concert
   images:
-    - bistrack-concert.jpg
+    - vistrax-concert.jpg
   artists:
     - Bastard of Beats
     - Libya Montes